Frequently asked questions

 Where do my keys live?

-On your own machine.
-The leashd sidecar holds the wallet connection and any secrets locally.
+On your own machine. leashd holds the wallet connection and any secrets locally.
 The hosted control plane signs policy and aggregates audit, and never sees a credential.

 Which rails are supported?

-Bitcoin Lightning and L402, Cashu ecash, and stablecoins over x402.
-Bind rails with priority and fall back when one is unavailable. leashd is multi-rail and BTC-first.
+Bitcoin Lightning and L402, plus Cashu ecash.
+Bind rails with priority and fall back when one is unavailable. leashd is Bitcoin-only by design: no EVM, no stablecoins, no altcoins.

 Does it cost anything?